MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 * Scans the OAuth apps connected to your environment and triggers an alert when an app downloads multiple files from Microsoft SharePoint or Microsoft OneDrive in a manner that is unusual for the user.
 This may indicate that the user account is compromised.

+### Unusual ISP for an OAuth App

+* This policy profiles your environment and triggers alerts when an OAuth app connects to your cloud applications from an uncommon ISP.
+This policy may indicate that an attacker tried to use a legitimate compromised app to perform malicious activities on your cloud applications.

 ### Unusual activities (by user)

 These detections identify users who perform: